CHAPTER 18 – III

 Geryman thought he would never again experience this feeling: uncertainty.
-Ever since that day in the train car when he fully embraced his nature, he had been unstoppable, bending people to his will and mowing down anyone in his way.
+Ever since that day in the train car when he fully embraced his nature, he had been invincible, bending people to his will and mowing down anyone in his way.
 He annihilated Carenf, for god’s sake.
-Victory had come so easy to him since his escape from that remote island.
+Victory had come so easy to him since his escape.
 Now?
 He had his doubts.
 His son had proven to be surprisingly strong, resilient, and persistent.
-But enough was enough.
-Geryman knew who he was, what he was capable of.
-It was time to go back on the offensive.

-Digging deep into his psyche, Geryman opened up a telepathic connection with his son.
-There, in that blackened room of undefined dimensions and no discernible floor/ceiling/walls, they stood across from each other.
+…A telepathic connection.
+A blackened room of undefined dimensions and no discernible floor/ceiling/walls.
+Geryman had been here before.
+Coming into focus, his son.
 Face-to-face for the first time since Geryman had attacked his son from behind.
 This fight was going to end one of them.
 If not now, then soon.

 Walls fall, rumble and crumble to rubble

 Calls stall, stumble the humble to trouble

 Defense seizes the lorn community